-Course Title: Project Management and Appraisal
+Course Title: Project Appraisal and Finance

 Course Objective: The course aims at training the students in appraising the projects.
-The different kinds of appraisal enable them to the intensive specification for project management.
+The different kinds of appraisal and financing criteria enable them to the intensive specification for project management.

-Learning Outcomes: After the completion of the course Students will be able to understand the meaning and criteria for appraisal the Projects.
+Learning Outcomes: After the completion of the course Students will be able to understand the meaning and criteria for appraisal and funding the Projects.